benoitj/codingwithteens/README.md

 # Coding with teens

-Session information of me teaching/coding with my kids
+topics/planning of me coaching/teaching my kid how to code.

 # topics

 ## day 1 - basic setup

-1. how to read and have access to this site
-2. areas of software development
+1. areas of software development
    - frontend
    - UI/UX graphical
    - backend
      - transactional
      - data / analytics
      - AI
    - game
-3. project based
+2. project based 4. managing files / basic scripting
    1. website?
    2. small text game?
    3. spreadsheet?
-   4. managing files / basic scripting
+3. how to read and have access to this site
+   1. create an account on github.com
+   2. how github works
+4. git/github setup
+   1. install git and github-cli using apt
+   2. generate a ssh-key with "ssh-keygen -t rsa" with a passphrase
+   3. print the public key with "cat ~/.ssh/id_rsa.pub"
+   4. vscodium

-## how to learn
+5. how to get this code locally

+## next up: day 2

+### markup languages

+1. markdown/commonmark
+2. org-mode
+3. others: asciidoc, reStructured

-## taking notes
+### taking notes

 - joplin
 - markup languages